xmile1/tips/README.md

 ### Add Tips to your Extension
 While developing your extension, you can simply add a tips property with value as seen in the sample below to your package.json and that is it, Tips does the rest.

+NB: Please add your extension to our `list of extensions with tips` in our wiki [here](https://github.com/xmile1/tips/wiki/VSCode-Extensions-with-Tips)

 ```ts